ajitpasayat/vc_holy_grail/README.md

-# The Holy Grail of Venture Capital
+# The Holy Grail of Venture Capital - SSPS - 2

 ### Authors